Healthcare Marketing Manual: A Comprehensive Guide to Digital Strategies, Trends and Ideas

 - Billing mistakes and insurance issues

-Again, this should be obvious, but if this information on how patients use online reviews inspires even one practitioner or healthcare facility to overhaul their customer service or front desk procedures, we’ll count that as a win.
+This should be obvious, but if this information on how patients use online reviews inspires even one practitioner or healthcare facility to overhaul their customer service or front desk procedures, we’ll count that as a win.

 Aside from that, the best way to get more online reviews is to just ask.